BeyondMD/gitflow/README.md

 ```
 $ git fetch                                           // updates all remote changes
-$ git pull origin HEAD                                // applies remote changes to local copy of staging
+$ git pull origin HEAD                                // applies remote changes to local copy of devel
-$ git checkout -b feature-<name/desc> staging         // creates a local branch for the new feature
+$ git checkout -b feature-<name/desc> devel         // creates a local branch for the new feature
 $ git push origin feature-<name/desc>                 // makes the new feature remotely available
 ```

-Periodically, changes made to `staging` (if any) should be merged back into your feature branch by the lead of said feature.
+Periodically, changes made to `devel` (if any) should be merged back into your feature branch by the lead of said feature.

 ```
-$ git merge staging                                  // merges changes from staging into feature branch
+$ git merge devel                                  // merges changes from devel into feature branch
 ```

 When development on the feature is complete a merge request should be created.
 The assignee should be the person who was assigned the feature ie. the team lead, or single dev and the reviewer should be your lead or your assigned reviewer.

 ### Minor Branches

 Minor branches differ from feature branches only semantically.
 Minor branches will be created when there is something small such as a bug or small change on the live site that should be fixed/added and merged into the next deployment and will tend to be related to either a task on jira.
 For that reason, a minor branch typically will not last longer than one deployment cycle.
-No matter when the minor branch will be finished, it will always be merged back into `staging`.
+No matter when the minor branch will be finished, it will always be merged back into `devel`.

-Although likelihood will be less, during the lifespan of the minor branches development, the lead should watch the `staging` branch to see if there have been commits since the the minor branch was branched.
-Any and all changes to `staging` should be merged into the minor change before merging back to `staging`; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for.
+Although likelihood will be less, during the lifespan of the minor branches development, the lead should watch the `devel` branch to see if there have been commits since the the minor branch was branched.
+Any and all changes to `devel` should be merged into the minor change before merging back to `devel`; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for.

 Branching Rules:
-* Must branch from: `staging`
+* Must branch from: `devel`
-* Must merge back into: `staging`
+* Must merge back into: `devel`
 * Branch naming convention: `minor-<name/desc>`

 #### Working with a minor branch